Ahyan3/mcccs-inventory/README.md

 ## 📖 About the Project

-The **UP-ITDC Inventory Management System** is a Laravel 12-based web application designed to manage staff, departments, and equipment efficiently.
+The **MC-CCS Inventory Management System** is a Laravel 12-based web application designed to manage staff, departments, and equipment efficiently.
 It provides features such as:

 * Staff & Department Management